-High School Research Student Tori Records a 7-Episode Podcast Exploring the Neuroscience Behind Human Memories
+High School Neuroscience Research Student Tori Records a 7-Episode Podcast Exploring Human Memories

 I was always interested in neuroscience and so, I took a class last summer in psychology where they talked about cognitive neuroscience.
 I just got super fascinated in it because I think that memories are so important to us.
 Just the feeling or the thought of possibly losing them is so terrifying to some people, so I wanted to learn more about it, how it works, and things like that.